THE ENVIRONMENTOR APPLICATION IS CURRENTLY CLOSED. Check back again in January to apply for the 2020 season.

-- Students must be a Sophomore or Junior in High School.
+- Students must be a Freshman, Sophomore or Junior in High School.

-- Students must live or go to school in the Rockaway Peninsula.
+- Students must live or go to school in the Rockaway Peninsula (or adjacent city neighborhoods)

-- Students receive $1,000 in stipended pay over the course of the entire year for their research work.
+- Students receive pay quarterly over the course of the program for their research work.

-- Students are required to participate in one RWA community service weekend event/month.
-Students receive 50 community service hours for completing the program.
+- Students participate in regular RWA community service weekend events and will receive community service hours for the events they attend.

 The Environmentor Program is part of the Pinkerton Science Scholars Program and the NYC Science Research Mentoring Consortium (SRMC) led by the American Museum of Natural History.
-SRMC leverages it's connections to increase student recruitment, share experiences and expertise, and identify specific opportunities, challenges, and strategies for effectively supporting students in developing science research skills and competencies and is intended to propel students on the pathway to higher education and careers in science.
 For more information about the SRMC program go to: http://www.studentresearchnyc.org/